skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 The party leaves Della Minera and heads for Fol Thron.
 They pick up Endo, who has been hanging around town and keeping a low profile.
-There are conversations at the Mages Guild and elsewhere.
+There are conversations at the Mage's Guild and elsewhere.

-> There were long conversations at the Mages Guild and at the Citadel,
+> There were long conversations at the Mage's Guild and at the
-> but I have no recollection of what was said.
-They didn't go in to
+> Citadel, but I have no recollection of what was said.
+They didn't go
-> see the Queen.
+> in to see the Queen.

 They discuss their next move.
-They want to find the Mages Archives.
+They want to find the Mage's Archives.
 They think (hope) it will have some clue as to what to do with Mordan.
 They have no idea where to look for it.
 Their only lead is that Prince Garret Lorman, who traveled with Endo for a while, might know where it